TestProjects-Sigma/music_indexer/README.md

 - **Auto-Selection Not Working**: 🆕 Check that auto-selection is enabled in Settings and that your minimum score threshold isn't too high.
 - **Poor Auto-Selection Results**: 🆕 Adjust format preferences and score tolerance in Settings to better match your collection and preferences.
 - **Bulk Copy Failures**: 🆕 Ensure destination folder exists and you have write permissions.
 Check logs for specific error details.
+- **Missing Tracks Export Empty**: 🆕 This means all tracks were found!
+Check that you ran an automatic search (not manual search) to get missing track export option.
 - **Backup Creation Fails**: 🆕 Ensure you have write permissions to the backup destination and sufficient disk space.
 - **Restore Operation Fails**: 🆕 Verify backup integrity first, ensure the application has write permissions to database location.
 - **Theme Not Applying**: If the theme doesn't change immediately, try saving settings and restarting the application.